browserengineering/book/book/invalidation.md

  browser, there's an additional benefit.
 All these fancy `ProtectedFields` add a lot of overhead, mostly because they take up more memory and require more function calls.
-In fact, this chapter likely made your toy browser quite a bit slower on an *initial* page load.^[For me, it's about twice as slow.]
+In fact, this chapter likely made your browser quite a bit slower on an *initial* page load.^[For me, it's about twice as slow.]
 Some of that can be improved by skipping `assert`s,[^python-skip-asserts] but it's definitely not ideal.